Rohitbanala/DentalWensite/README.md

 # Dental Clinic Website

-This project is a responsive and modern website for a dental clinic, showcasing its services, contact details, and clinic information.
-The website is built using React and adheres to a structured component-based architecture.
-It also demonstrates form validation and interaction using placeholder APIs.
+This project is a dynamic modern website for a dental clinic, showcasing its services, contact details, and clinic information.
+The website is built using React used zod for validation and axios for api handling(just placeholders).

 ---

 ## Features

 - **Component-Based Architecture**: Each section of the website (e.g., Contact Form, Services, etc.) is built as a reusable React component.
-- **Responsive Design**: The website is fully responsive, providing an optimal viewing experience across devices.
 - **Form Validation**: Used `zod` to validate user input on the contact form, ensuring data integrity.
 - **Axios Integration**: Incorporated `axios` for sending form data to a placeholder API (no backend connected).